Try our free ROI calculator. Discover your site's revenue potential.

 To help you optimize your crawl budget without recurring to time-consuming workarounds, Prerender fetches your URLs, caches all necessary resources, creates a snapshot of all fully rendered pages, and then serves the static HTML to search engines.
 Crawlers won’t need to deal with any complexities or wait for your pages to load.
 Prerender will provide it with the HTML page so it can move to the next one without generating bottlenecks.

-Try Prerender out for free if you want to see how easy it is to optimize your crawl budget or learn more about how it works with our documentation.
+Want to see how easy it is to optimize your crawl budget with Prerender?
+Try Prerender for free or explore our documentation to learn more about how Prerender works.

 Prerender